 She worked for several years as a stunt and theater actress, before moving on to cinema.
 She made her debut as a leading actress in the film shot in English, “The extraordinary tale” by Laura Alvea and José Ortuño.

-Recently, apart from having returned to the stage with “Recipes for the soul” by La carbonería de la Lola, she has expanded her experience as a director with her first film, the documentary “Sand Path”, which has visited nearly forty festivals.
+Recently, apart from having returned to the stage with “Recipes for the soul” by La carbonería de la Lola, she has expanded her experience as a director with her first film, the documentary “Sand Path”, which has visited over forty festivals.